Cappuccino Cake with Buttercream Layers and Cappuccino Frosting

 Cappuccino Cake with Buttercream Layers and Cappuccino Cake on a green cake stand with pink plates with sliced cake and chocolate ice cream and a stack of coffee cups on the left side and cocoa powder on the right

-My love of chocolate has existed since the first taste of chocolate passed my lips.
+My love of chocolate flavor has existed since the first taste of chocolate passed my lips.
 What a wonderful ingredient God made!
 You can imagine what a delight when my coach would allow our gymnastics team to snack on Hershey’s chocolate bars during meets.
 Then and only then, we could eat as much chocolate as we liked, and I liked A LOT!
 Though I can’t do all the tumbling I once could, the love for chocolate has remained.

 Buttermilk in Cappuccino Cake?
+Yes!

 The secret ingredient in this cappuccino cake—besides the high-quality chocolate, of course—is the buttermilk.
 Buttermilk seems to make the cake extra moist.
 Buttermilk also tenderizes gluten, leaving a soft texture to the cake.
 Taste-wise, it adds a subtle tang that gives even more depth of flavor to this sweet treat!